Saren-Arterius/MineralLimiter/README.md

 ========

 * Shoo your players away to mining worlds.
-* Limiting how much they can mine per period.
+* Limiting how much they can mine within a time period.

 Commands